-Possible Effects of Increasing the Number of Authorized Shares of Common Stock or understandings to issue any authorized but unissued shares of our common stock.
+Possible Effects of Increasing the Number of Authorized Shares of Common Stock

+Except for the conversion or exercise of outstanding convertible or exercisable securities (which conversion or exercise would be at the option of the respective holders), we currently have no plans, proposals, arrangements, or understandings to issue any authorized but unissued shares of our common stock.
 However, these additional authorized shares could be used in the future for various purposes without further stockholder approval, except as such approval may be required in particular cases by our organizational documents, applicable law or the rules of any stock exchange or other system on which our securities may then be listed.